Replace or Repair and Restore ?

 A box gutter may look like a box because of its ‘boxy’ shape.
 But the main reason it is a box gutter is because it is ‘boxed in’ on all sides.
 Typically, a box gutter is ‘trapped’ between two roofs that feed rainwater into it.
 The water is drained via downpipe nozzles in the box gutter or via a sump built into the box gutter.
 A good box gutter design will have falls along the length of the box gutter, sumps to collect water before it is fed into large downpipes.
 There will also be an overflow facility on the side or the end of the box gutter – so that water will overflow externally from the building, rather than flood into the roof cavity.

 Box gutters get a lot of moist leaves and debris and these can shorten its life – so the rule of thumb is to have the box gutter material as good or better (in the corrosion department) than the roofing material.
-Sometimes I see architectural specifications nominating a colorsteel roof with a zincalume box gutter.
-This combination can result in much higher maintenance costs for the roof.
+Some architectural specifications nominate a colorsteel roof with a zincalume box gutter, this combination can result in much higher maintenance costs for the roof.

 Unfortunately, with flat roofs, larger complex roofs, parapet walls and other architectural building features, rainwater does not always drain out directly to the external perimeter of the roof.
 In these instances, box gutters are the only viable option.
 So, if your roof is not ‘straight forward’ – then you probably have a box gutter somewhere on it.